 There are a lot of blogposts about lead nurturing that tend to be fixated on the technical aspects – people research and write volumes about “what’s the best time and day of the week to send marketing emails”.

-That can be interesting trivia, but it’s ultimately secondary to developing a deep understanding of your customers.
-Even with perfect technical execution, you will get mediocre results at best if you don’t demonstrate a strong understanding of your customer’s needs.
+That can be interesting trivia, but it’s ultimately secondary to developing a deep understanding of your target audience and buying process.
+Even with perfect technical execution, you will get mediocre results at best if you don’t demonstrate a strong understanding of your customer’s needs and experience.

 You can’t really nurture leads if you aren’t helping them get to where they want to go.
 Once you address this, then it makes sense to have an automated lead nurturing program in place to save you time.